VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2025-04-20-stride-community-toolkit-code-only-basics-csharp-bepu-physics.md

 4. Add output to the console or screen
 5. Play around, be creative and have fun

+This post was updated to use the latest version of the Stride Community Toolkit, which now includes the [Bepu physics engine](https://doc.stride3d.net/latest/en/manual/physics/index.html) as the default physics engine.
+The previous version used Bullet Physics, which is still available but not recommended for new projects.
+The Bepu physics engine is a powerful and efficient physics engine that provides advanced simulation capabilities for 3D games and visualizations.
+Thank you [Daryl](https://github.com/dboggs95) for your help with this update! 🙏

 ## What You'll Learn 🎯

 By the end of this post, you will have a solid foundation in using the Stride Community Toolkit's code-only feature to create a simple game.
 You’ll learn how to: